sharduul/chalk/_posts/2020-03-10-vscode-must-have-extensions.md

     "editor.formatOnSave": true
 }

+{% endhighlight %}

 ![Prettier in action](https://thumbs.gfycat.com/OblongIlliterateFattaileddunnart-size_restricted.gif)

 ## 2. Live Server

 The most frequent thing done by a developer is opening a browser and reloading the webpages repeatedly to see the changes made by their code and a server to test their website.

 This extension covers both the problems.
 It has an auto-reload feature and a server to test your website.
 It also allows you to have a customizable port number, server root, default browse, preferable hostname, https support and a lot of extra features.

 You must be thinking an extension having all these features must be complicated to use?
 Not at all.
 All these happen just with the push of a button.

 Just press this button(if you have the Html file)
 ![Logo](https://github.com/ritwickdey/VSCode-live-server/raw/master/images/Screenshot/vscode-live-server-statusbar-3.jpg)

+{% highlight javascript %}

 If you don't have the Html file then to start the server press-
 >ALT+L